Combining Crown Structures for Vulnerability Measures: Proof of Theorem

-With these corollaries and \cref{lemma::lbVerInt} we are able to design the following kernelization algorithm.
-It takes as input an instance $(G,p)$ of wVI, where $w(G) > 3p(p + \sqrt{p})$, and determines either that $(G,p)$ is a no-instance, or that $(G,p)$ satisfies already the desired kernel, or outputs a reduced instance.
-Note that the aimed vertex kernel contains a factor $\pl < p$ that we do not know beforehand, which is why an instance already can satisfies the vertex kernel.
-Moreover, note that a vertex kernel of $3p(p + \sqrt{p})$ is the smallest that we can achieve concerning \cref{theorem::kernelWeightVerInt}, which shows that the weight assumption on $G$ is not a loss of generality.
+With these corollaries and \cref{lemma::lbVerInt}, we can design the following kernelization algorithm.
+It takes as input an instance $(G, p)$ of wVI, where $|V(G)| > 3p(p + \sqrt{p})$ and there is a connected component in $G$ with weight greater than $p$.
+It either determines that $(G, p)$ is a no-instance by returning a trivial no-instance, or that $(G, p)$ already satisfies the desired kernel, or it outputs a reduced instance.
+Note that the target vertex kernel contains a factor $\pl < p$ that we do not know beforehand, which is why an instance may already satisfy the vertex kernel.
+Moreover, a vertex kernel of $3p(p + \sqrt{p})$ is the smallest size we can guarantee from \cref{theorem::kernelWeightVerInt}, as $\pl \geq 1$.
+Finally, if there is no component with weight greater than $p$, there is nothing to do.
+These facts show that the weight assumptions on $G$ are not a loss of generality.